THE FORMATION OF THE CHRISTIAN RELIGION

 We realize that most people live busy lives and do not have the time to delve into these matters.
 We will give our sources and you can explore it more, if you wish.

 Most people do not understand the sheer horror of the Roman Empire.
-After the crucifixion, the Romans hunted down and killed all the followers of Jesus that they could find.
+After the crucifixion, the Romans hunted down and killed all the followers of Yeshua that they could find.
 They felt that his teachings were a threat to their power.

 Socialism.
 Today, the Roman governmental system would be called socialism.
 The word means total government control and government ownership of land and other resources.
 It is the most dangerous type of government in the world because there are no checks on its power.

-THE JERUSALEM GROUP
+THE MAIN GROUP OF FOLLOWERS

-Ya’akov was the first leader of the Jerusalem branch of the followers of Jesus.
-He is mentioned in The Gospel of Mark, 6:1-3:
+James is mentioned in The Gospel of Mark, 6:1-3:

 Jesus … came to his hometown … On the Sabbath he began to teach in the synagogue, and many who heard him were astounded.